 - Develop new interests

 - Learn new life skills

 - Challenge themselves

 - Serve the community

 Year 11 and Lower Sixth enrichment focuses on co-curriculum and ‘self-enrichment’, with practical courses and activities, academic non-examined courses, and also some subjects which are available on the curriculum but which pupils do not study as examined courses, and would not otherwise have time to do.
-Options include securing a qualification in coaching and refereeing basketball, then running Perse clubs and matches; first aid; photography; linguistics; TEFL; and young entrepreneurs – there is even an opportunity to learn to fly with our Aero Club!
+Options include securing a qualification in coaching and refereeing basketball, first aid; photography; linguistics; TEFL; and young entrepreneurs – there is even an opportunity to learn to fly with our Aero Club!